-T 60-69 Good to very good answer that shows a thorough understanding of Second arguments, contributions and context, with efficient use of relevant Class reading and examples.
+60-69 Good to very good answer that shows a thorough understanding of Second arguments, contributions and context, with efficient use of relevant Class reading and examples.
 Honours, Well organised, clearly expressed and a direct response to the question Grade I / topic. (upper) Evidence of good analytical skills and reflecting wider reading.
 Shows insight and thoroughness in the application of methodology.
 Ability to make connections between own results and the literature, where appropriate.
 Few spelling or grammar errors, and good use of citations and references.
 Does not display the outstanding ability, critical acuity and/or originality characterising the award of first class honours.
 50-59 Fair to good answer, with a competent treatment of ideas and concepts Second from classes and set reading.
 Class Evidence of good effort and sound argument, but little evidence of Honours critical insight or independent critical appraisal.
-Grade II Competent but lackluster application of methodology. (lower) Little attention given to the limitations of approaches (in literature and/or , methodology). · · · · · · · · · · · · · · · · · · · Little evidence of being able to connect own results with the literature, where appropriate.
-Some spelling, grammar and/or citational/referencing errors, but not anough to detreet from main arguments.
+Grade II Competent but lackluster application of methodology. (lower) Little attention given to the limitations of approaches (in literature and/or · · · · · · · · · · · · · · · · · · · methodology).

+Good to fair analytical skills.
+Little evidence of being able to connect own results with the literature.
+Little evidence of being able to connect own results with the literature, where appropriate. · · · Some spelling, grammar and/or citational/referencing errors, but not anough to detrect from main arguments.
 40.40 enough to detract from main arguments.
 40-49 Pass Adequate answer to pass.
-Description of the supplier of rass Demonstrates a very basic understanding of the question / topic and of the base described are as a series of the control the broader subject area.
+Description of the superior / tenis and of F455 Demonstrates a very basic understanding of the question / topic and of the based are subject are as: the broader subject area.
 Some to little evidence of detailed knowledge.
 Reading is partial and selective.
 Contains vague generalisations that may include mistakes about the topic, context and content, including misunderstandings or the inclusion of irrelevant material.
 Organisation and expression makes it difficult to understand the main arguments of the essay.
 Very little evidence of critical thinking and original work.
 Poor application of methodology Poor analytical and interpretive skills.
 Few connections between own results and the wider literature.
 Grammar and spelling mistakes may impede clarity of prose.
 Basic use of citations/references.
 0-39 Inadequate work for a pass, with little to no relevance in answer to the Fail question / topic.
 Does not directly answer the question / topic, but may show some basic understanding of the general field.
 Prose is muddled; ideas are incomplete and poorly expressed.
 Little to no evidence of reading; reading sources cited are trivial.
 Inappropriate application of methodology.
 Poor understanding of approaches.
 No analysis or interpretation.
 No connections between own results and the wider literature.
 Many spelling, grammar and referencing mistakes.
 Sloppy presentation.
 0 Copied or plagiarised answer with no intellectual input from student.
 Fail Work penalised for late submission without the granting of an extension by the module facilitator.
-Plagiarised material will be reported to the Head of Department and may be reported to the University Authorities. may be reported to the onliversity Authornies.
+Plagiarised material will be reported to the Head of Department and may be reported to the University Authorities. may be reported to the offiversity Authorities.